From Hostgator to SiteGround: Why I Switched Web Hosts

 The other features I mentioned above are also fantastic features to have, especially the free SSL certificate.
 An SSL certificate, as mentioned above, is a necessity if you want your website to rank higher in search engines.

 It’s hard to find a web hosting company that is not only affordable, but over-delivers on its promises.
 With SiteGround, you don’t need to pay premium prices to get premium services.

 Also, if you have any other questions about SiteGround, you can post them in the comments below.
 I would be more than happy to answer them.
 Plus, I am in love with SiteGround.
-From now on, you will be seeing a lot more articles mentioning SiteGround.
+From now on, you will be seeing a lot more blog posts mentioning SiteGround.
 Yes, SiteGround really is that awesome.